packetgeek/radioshark-v1-rpi/README.md

 /usr/local/bin/shark -red 1
 /usr/local/bin/shark -red 0
 ```

+If the above complains about not being able to find libhid.so.0, run "ldconfig".

 The above should cause the red LEDs in the RadioShark to come on and go off.

 ## Connecting the 808 Bluetooth speaker to the Raspberry Pi 3